parcox/django-dropbox-storage/README.md

 photo = models.ImageField(upload_to='photos', storage=DROPBOX_STORAGE ...)
 ```

-In order to let it work properly, you must set the next settings:
+In order for the package to work properly, you must set the next settings:

 ```
 DROPBOX_ACCESS_TOKEN = 'xxx'